A-level: Tanzania

 A-level is an education structure after the completion of 11 years of Universal Primary Education (UPE).
 Universal Primary Education consists of two levels, the primary school level of seven years and ordinarily secondary level, of four years.

 Students are then required to sit for the National Examination which is done on a specific month in a certain year.
 The exams are done throughout the country on the same date provided by the examination board.
 Examinations will depend on the cluster and core subjects in which a student shall take.
 There are three major clusters, namely science, business, and liberal arts plus core subjects of which are seven in total or more.
 Students who will then pass according to the National Examination Standards shall be selected to join Advanced Secondary Education and are selected according to the subjects they passed the most and by their will to pursue certain subjects.

 There are only three core subjects to study in Advanced Level and one or more optional subjects to sit for the Advanced Certificate of Secondary Education Examination (ACSEE).
 Then students are awarded Advanced Certificate of Secondary Education only if they have passed.
 The pass marks are arranged according to grades and the grades will determine whether a student will qualify to join tertiary education.

 A-level education is a two years education which is offered by the government and non-government schools.
 It is regulated by the Ministry of Education which assures both qualitative and quantitative subject matters and there is a special independent council that is responsible in composing the Advanced Certificate of Secondary Education Examination (ACSEE) namely The National Examination Council of Tanzania (NECTA).

 Uganda

 In Uganda, a Uganda Advanced Certificate of Education is awarded to students who have passed their national examinations that are set and marked by the Uganda National Examination Board (UNEB).
 It is among the requirements for one to join a university in Uganda.
 The advanced level takes two years for one to complete.
+Some international schools in Uganda also offer A-level courses from Cambridge and Edexcel.